WhiteWater World: Refurbishment

-At a shareholders conference on 23 August 2019 Ardent Leisure announced a $7-million investment into WhiteWater World, featuring a new waterslide complex named 'Fully 6'.
+At a shareholders conference on 23 August 2019 Ardent Leisure announced of Disney California Adventure a $7-million investment into WhiteWater World, featuring a new waterslide complex named 'Fully 6'.
 The new attraction consists of six new body slides and multi-coloured natural light effects.
 Construction of the slide complex, designed and manufactured by Swimplex-Polin Australia had already begun at this point with plans to open to the public in late 2019.
 The investment also included a full re-paint and refurbishment of the existing attractions at the park.
 By September 2021, all of the existing attractions (excluding Triple Vortex) were fully repainted.

 Attractions

 WhiteWater World features several water slide attractions (most of which are built by ProSlide), a large wave pool and separate children and toddler areas.
-There are food and beverage outlets, retail stores, a surf school, a function area and numerous shaded areas with seating.
+There are food and beverage outlets, retail stores, a surf school, a function area and numerous shaded areas with seating was Wet 'n Wild Orlando.
 The park features four water slide towers, each featuring a collection of slides grouped by the level of thrill.
 The park also features three family-oriented water attractions separate from the towers.
 All of the park's attractions have an Australian beach culture theme.

 The slide tower near the entrance contains the park's main thrill slides.
 The Wedgie is a body slide featuring a trap-door release into a near-vertical 17 m drop.
 Riders then enter a fast, downward-spiralling turn and reach speeds of nearly 45 km/h before they are slowed in a run-out chute.
 The ride was the first ProSlide SuperLOOP in the world.
 The Green Room consists of four people boarding a cloverleaf-shaped tube in which they traverse a 66 m long tunnel followed by a 17 m drop into a funnel.
 Within the funnel, riders oscillate back and forth up the walls at the side and drop into a splash pool.
 From its opening to 2015, The Green Room has been Australia's largest ProSlide Tornado beating Wet'n'Wild Gold Coast's Tornado in height and tunnel length.
 On the Super Tubes Hydrocoaster, three people sit on a 45 kg raft, whose weight is mainly attributable to a large magnet on its underside.
 Riders experience several steep drops followed by magnet-powered inclines, ending with a splashdown in a small pool.
 The Super Tubes Hydrocoaster was the second ProSlide Hydro Magnetic Rocket Slide in the world and continues to be Australia's only water coaster.